Algorithms for Nonlinear Mixed-Integer Location Estimation: Simulations and Evaluation

-The graphs in the bottom row of Figure~\ref{fig:running-times-2D} present the number of nodes that the two algorithms explore in the discrete least-squares search.
+The graphs in the bottom row of Figure~\ref{fig:running-times-2D} present the number of tree nodes that the two algorithms explore in the discrete least-squares search.
+The number of tree nodes is the number of assignments to discrete variables during the Schorr-Euchner search (original or generalized version).
 The data reveals that at short ranges (100~m), the median number of nodes explored is only 40 in the linearize-first approach, versus more than 6,800 in the square-and-difference approach.
 The wall-clock running times are similar at this range due to the cost of the LLL basis-reduction step, which is used in the linearize-first approach, which searches over the integers, but not in the square-and-difference approach, which searches over squares of shifted integers.

 At ranges of 100~km the linearize-first-approach searches even fewer integer assignments, almost always 16, but the square-and-difference approach performs even more assignments, median of more than 143,000.
-This causes this algorithm an appreciable slowdown relative to shorter ranges.
+This causes this algorithm an appreciable slowdown relative to shorter ranges.stoledo{Sun Sep 28 12:32:10 2025}{¶}